The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Empirical Evaluation

 \subsection{Single-Cell Dynamics}

-Single cell profiling technologies are able to provide rich feature representations (gene expression) of \textit{individual} cells at any development state.
-A crucial issue that arises with such datasets is that the same cell cannot be measured twice.
-As a result, independent samples are collected at each snapshot, with no access to ground-truth single-cell trajectories, resulting in challenging, \emph{unaligned}, datasets.
+\looseness -1 Modern single-cell profiling technologies are able to provide rich feature representations (e.g., gene expression) of \textit{individual} cells at any development state.
+A crucial issue that arises with such profiling methods is their destructive nature: Measuring a cell requires destroying it and thus a cell cannot be measured twice.
+As a result, independent samples are collected at each snapshot, with no access to ground-truth single-cell trajectories throughout time, resulting in challenging, \emph{unaligned}, datasets.
+Recovering cellular dynamics from such unaligned snapshots, i.e., $\distinit$ to $\distend$, has, however, extremely important scientific and biomedical relevance \citep{kulkarni2019beyond}.
+For example, it determines our understanding on how and why tumor cells evade cancer therapies \citep{frangieh2021multimodal} or unveils mechanisms of cell differentiation and development \citep{schiebinger2019optimal}.
+Following related work, in particular previous methods based on optimal transport \citep{schiebinger2019optimal, bunne2021learning, bunne2022supervised, tong2020trajectorynet}, the task is thus to learn the stochastic process that described the evolution of single cells from $\distinit$ to $\distend$.